gzardini/course-CRA/modules/localization/docs/03-exercises/01_localization.md

 Excerpt: Understand the components of the imaging pipelime: from image to localization.

-The goal of this exercise is to familiarize us with the imaging pipeline to localization, which is the base for the lane following demo.
+The goal of this exercise is to familiarize us with the pipeline that extract lane localization from the image stream.
+This is the base of the lane following demo.

 <div class='requirements' markdown='1'>